 Antioxidants are substances which reduce oxidative stress and the production of free radicals in humans which affects normal cell function and sometimes leads to cell death.
 For instance LDL cholesterol (low density lipoprotein) oxidation appears to trigger the process of formation of blockages, which results in atherosclerosis and finally causes cardiovascular disease.
-Antioxidants are nothing but vitamins, minerals, glutathione, phytochemicals, polyphenols etc. which can prevent cancer, diabetes, heart diseases, rheumatoid arthritis, viral infection, and neurological diseases like Alzheimer’s disease etc.
+Antioxidants rich foods contain nothing but vitamins, minerals, glutathione, phytochemicals, polyphenols etc. Antioxidants rich foods can prevent cancer, diabetes, heart diseases, rheumatoid arthritis, viral infection, and neurological diseases like Alzheimer’s disease etc.

 Foods Rich in Antioxidants: